core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 create application specific request and response bodies which build on multiple already existing media types.

-As the name of the media-type suggests, it is inspired by the multipart media types that started to be defined with the original set of MIME specifications {{-mime-types}}.
+As the name of the media type suggests, it is inspired by the multipart media types that started to be defined with the original set of MIME specifications {{-mime-types}}.
 However, while those needed to focus on the syntactic aspects of integrating multiple